 4. Applying Array Functions for Statistical Analysis

-Here, we have the frequencies against each Bin Range as demonstrated in the following picture.
-We have used the FREQUENCY function, one of the most commonly used array functions, to statistically analyze data in Excel.
-The formula in cell C17 is:
+Here, we have the frequencies against each Bin Range, as demonstrated in the following picture.
+We have used the FREQUENCY function, one of the most commonly used array functions, to analyze data in Excel statistically.

 =FREQUENCY(C5:C14,B17:B23)

 Note: If you are using an older version of Excel, you might need to press CTRL + SHIFT + ENTER to use the array formulas.
-As we are using Excel 365, simply pressing ENTER will do for us.
+As we use Excel 365, simply pressing ENTER will do for us.

-As a result, the Data Analysis dialogue box will appear on your worksheet as shown in the above image.
+The Data Analysis dialogue box will appear on your worksheet, as shown in the above image.

 Some Common Data Analysis Tools in Excel

-- Anova: Single Factor → It is used for the analysis of variance for two or more observations.
+- Anova: Single Factor → It analyzes variance for two or more observations.

-- Anova: Two Factor with Replication → For each combination of the levels of the variables, it creates an analysis of variance with two independent variables and various observations.
+- Anova: Two Factor with Replication → For each combination of the variables’ levels, it creates an analysis of variance with two independent variables and various observations.

-- Anova: Two Factor Without Replication → For each combination of the levels of the variables, it creates an analysis of variance with two independent variables and a single observation.
+- Anova: Two Factor Without Replication → For each combination of the variables’ levels, it creates an analysis of variance with two independent variables and a single observation.

-- Correlation → When there are more than two measurements on a sample of people, it computes a matrix of correlation coefficients for each possible pair of measurements.
+- Correlation → When there are more than two measurements on a sample of people, a matrix of correlation coefficients for each possible pair of measurements is computed.

-- Descriptive Statistics → It produces a report containing a summary of the central tendency, variability, and other properties of values within a defined range of cells.
+- Descriptive Statistics → It produces a report summarizing the central tendency, variability, and other properties of values within a defined range of cells.

-- Exponential Smoothing → It makes a prediction about the next value of a sequence, using the sequence of the previous values and previous predictions that were made.
+- Exponential Smoothing → It predicts the next value of a sequence, using the sequence of the previous values and previous predictions.

-- F-Test Two Sample for Variances → It creates a comparison of two variances using by performing an F-Test.
+- F-Test Two-Sample for Variances → It compares two variances by performing an F-Test.

 - Histogram → It builds a tabular depiction of the frequency distribution of values within a chosen cell range.